- by Daniel

-Keep Warm On Site This Winter And Give Pain The Cold Shoulder
+Keep Warm On Your Construction Site To Give Pain The Cold Shoulder

 Freezing your cojones off on a cold construction site isn't just bad for the soul, it can also lead to sore muscles and joints unless you learn how to protect yourself.